Swine flu symptoms

 What's the difference between swine flu and seasonal flu?

 Initially, swine flu outbreak was treated separately from the normal seasonal flu.
-Now for many people, swine flu is the strain of flu they catch.
+Now for many people, swine flu is the strain of flu they catch during the flu season.

 The symptoms of swine flu are similar to those of other strains of seasonal flu: